experientials/build-template/Brain/Subcognition/README.md

 We will test the following ones:

-- K-Means (Clustering Based Segmentation)
+- K-Means (Clustering based segmentation)
 - Contour Detection (Edge based segmentation)
-- Simple segmentation based on colour
--
+- Hand colour segmentation (Threshold segmentation using HSV and/or YCrCb mask)

 #### Testing